bioinformatics-ca/Metabolomics_2020/mod2_lab.md

 ### General Instructions

-We will be using the [GC-AutoFit website](http://cbw_gcautofit.wishartlab.com/) for analysis of our data.
+We will be using the special server of GC-AutoFit created for this workshop.
+Please use the server assigned to you for analysis of our data.
 The example data can be found [here](https://drive.google.com/a/bioinformatics.ca/file/d/1ZIPj5jVWYUG-LMB3-19Uy3EI9RLn_IDM/view?usp=sharing).
 Upload the files to GC-AutoFit and run the server.
 Save the results as an Excel file.
 Examine the results by eye to find interesting differences.
 Use HMDB to learn about the interesting metabolites.

 ### GC-AutoFit (Automated GC-MS)

-[GC-AutoFit website](http://cbw_gcautofit.wishartlab.com/) requires 3 spectra (sample, blank, and alkane standard).
+GC-AutoFit website requires 3 spectra (sample, blank, and alkane standard).
 It performs auto-alignment, peak ID, peak integration, and concentration calculation.
 It accepts NetCDF and mzXML files.
 It takes 60 seconds per spectrum with 40-115 compounds ID'd at 96% accuracy.
 It is optimized for blood, urine, saliva, and cerbral spinal fluid.
 It still requires careful sample preparation and derivatization.

 <img src="https://github.com/bioinformaticsdotca/Metabolomics_2017/blob/master/mod2_pics/gc1.png?raw=true" alt="img" width="750" />